Momentum Shift in a Match

 Is momentum in tennis a real, measurable thing?

-It's a widely recognized pattern among players and coaches, though each point is scored independently.
+It's a widely recognized pattern among players and coaches, though each point is scored on its own.
 What can be measured is how a player's shot selection and error rate change immediately after a big moment in the match.

 How can a player stop an opponent's momentum?